traefik/traefik/docs/content/operations/dashboard.md

 --api.insecure=true
 ```

-## Disable the Dashboard
+## Disable the dashboard

-By default, the Dashboard is enabled when the API is enabled.
+By default, the dashboard is enabled when the API is enabled.
-If necessary, the Dashboard can be disabled by using the following option.
+If necessary, the dashboard can be disabled by using the following option.

 ```yaml tab="File (YAML)"
 api: